 After our arrival at the Tribhuvan International Airport (TIA) in Kathmandu, a Himalayan Glacier staff will pick us up from the airport and take us to our hotel.
 We can take rest and later visit the company office in Thamel, a popular tourist hub.
 However, there will be a welcome dinner in the evening where we get to experience excellent Nepalese cuisine.

-After breakfast we begin our tour of four amazing UNESCO World Heritage Sites.
+After breakfast, we begin our tour of four amazing UNESCO World Heritage Sites.
 These include the architecturally rich Durbar Square, the sacred Hindu temple of Pashupati Nath, the interesting ‘Monkey Temple’ (Swayambunath) and Bauddha Nath Stupa which is one of the largest stupas in the world.
-After completing our tour late in the afternoon, we drive to Himalayan Glacier’s office for a brief meeting about our trek and get to know our team leader (guide) and fellow travelers.
+After completing our tour late in the afternoon, we drive to Himalayan Glacier’s office for a brief meeting about our trek and get to know our team leader (guide) and fellow travellers.

-All treks to Everest begin from Luka where we will be flying to early in the morning, right after breakfast.
-The flight will be an interesting one since we will be flying amidst the grand Himalayas in a Twin Otter airplane.
+All treks to Everest begin from Luka where we will be flying too early in the morning, right after breakfast.
+The flight will be an interesting one since we will be flying amidst the grand Himalayas in a Twin Otter aeroplane.
 We begin our short trek to Phakding immediately after landing.
 At one hour’s gradual descent, we will be at a Cheplung village from where we have a glimpse of Mt.
 Khumbila (18900ft), a sacred mountain which has never been climbed.
 From Cheplung, we continue descending to Phakding and spend the night.

 We begin our trek on uphill and downhill trails with multiple crossings over Dudh Koshi River and a magnificent view of Mt.
 Thamserku (21,675ft) from the Benkar village.
 We cross more bridges and reach the entrance of Sagarmatha National Park at Monjo, where our trekking permits are checked.
 We walk furthermore and pass through Jorsale village before reaching Namche Bazaar.
 From here, we get beautiful views of the Himalayas including Everest, Lhotse, Tawache and others.
 Overnight in Namche Bazaar.